.NET HELP

 Conclusion

-By integrating MailKit and IronPDF, you've created a versatile email client capable of handling a variety of email-related tasks, including converting emails to PDFs.
+By integrating MailKit and IronPDF, you can create a versatile email client capable of handling a variety of email-related tasks, including converting emails to PDFs.
 This application not only serves as a powerful tool for email communication but also demonstrates the practical application of these libraries in a real-world scenario.